 It is important for a nation to pause and to both remember and honor the sacrifices of veterans, Capt.
-A. Wayne Riggs ’53 told an audience at Lynchburg College’s Veterans Day service.
+A. Wayne Riggs ’53 told an audience at University of Lynchburg’s Veterans Day service.

 Capt.
 Riggs, a retired Navy chaplain and minister, delivered the sermon of the College’s annual event.
 Basing his talk on two passages from the Bible, Joshua 4:1-7 and Romans 13:1-8, explained the importance of establishing physical memorials as well as traditions that help people remember the past and give honor to veterans.